 Commitment to British Values

-The Government set out its definition of British values in the 2011 Prevent Strategy, and these values have been reiterated this year (2014).
+The Government set out its definition of British values in the 2011 Prevent Strategy, and these values continue to be a crucial part of citizenship.
 At Cromwell Academy these values are reinforced regularly and are evidenced in the following ways:

-Cromwell Academy for many years has taught English Heritage and pupils already have developed a good understanding of the our country, its history and some of our customs, values, democracy, law, liberty, respect and tolerance to actively promote the government are asking all schools to focus on, and show how, the school’s work is effective in securing these British Values as a school we approach this using many different strategies some examples are listed below.
+Cromwell Academy for many years has taught English Heritage and pupils already have developed a good understanding of our country, its history and some of our customs, values, democracy, law, liberty, respect and tolerance.
+The government requires that all schools show how the school’s work is effective in securing these British Values.

-As a school we have pupil leadership through the School Council, Eco Council and House Captains.
-All of these groups lead work within the school to further promote British Values and English Heritage.
+Pupils lead a democratic culture through the School Council, Eco Council and House Captaincy; all of these groups lead work within the school to further promote British Values and English Heritage.